 As you can see in these diagrams, a single Ab Initio application can run inside a single server or across a network of servers.
 The definition of the application, the graphical diagram specified by the developer, is the same in both cases.
 An application will run across a different set of servers just by changing the specification of which component runs where – there are no changes to the application itself.
-An application can therefore be rehosted from mainframes to a Unix server, or from a single server to a farm of servers, for example, with no changes.
+An application can therefore be rehosted from one platform to another, or from a single server to a farm of servers, for example, with no changes.

 The Co>Operating System runs equally well on Unix, Windows, Linux and zLinux, and z/OS.
 Furthermore, a single application can run on any mix of these platforms.
 Every component in an Ab Initio application can be run on any platform on which the Co>Operating System has been installed (with the exception of a few platform-specific components, such as VSAM access on mainframes).
 The Co>Operating System takes care of the complexity of moving data between the machines, thereby providing a seamless middleware and processing capability.
 Furthermore, the assignment of components to target machines can be changed before every single run of an application.